GUIDE 2024

 What Does a Freelance Proposal Writer Do?

-Similar to freelance technical writing, there’s a rise in the popularity of freelance proposal writers.
-It’s simpler for companies to hire a freelancer, it’s cheaper, and usually, they get the same results.
+Similar to freelance technical writing, there’s a rise in the popularity of freelance business proposal writers.
+It’s simpler for companies to hire from a vast pool of freelance talent; it’s cheaper, and usually, they get the same results when securing funding.

 Image source: Statista